uuberoy/scalabel/README.md

 6. Click the background image, the toolbox will be blue.
 So in conclusion, color green means you have finished the first click and should look for the second point; color blue means your should look for the first point.
 7. The same as ordinary draw mode, press "delete" to delete the latest vertex or last added border, and press "esc" to delete the whole object.
 And when a closed path is formed, your annotation is finished.
 8. You can use it to click anywhere like the ordinary draw mode, it only provides function to draw coincide part quickly by clicking twice.
-* Link
+* **Link**
+To link separated parts of an object into one with the same object ID
-1. You can select one of them (by double click), and click "link" button, then single click the others, and click "finish link".
+1. You can select one part of the object (by double click), and click "link" button, then single click the others, and click "finish link".
 2. You can also click "Link" first, then single click every object to be linked, and then click "finish link".